 For this role, it is vital that you are able to effectively project manage multiple schemes of work in parallel.
 You must be able to think strategically, anticipating and resolving problems before they arise, and used to making decisions autonomously, on difficult issues, working to tight and often changing timescales.
 You will be able to prioritise your own work and direct the activities of others.

-The successful individual should be able to demonstrate knowledge and skills in the following areas: project management, stakeholder management, commissioning, and policy / strategy implementation.
+The successful individual should be able to demonstrate knowledge and skills in the following areas: project management, making grant offers, approvals, and payments, stakeholder management, commissioning, and policy / strategy implementation.

 Key working relationships